Cyntoia Brown-Long is an author, speaker, and advocate for criminal justice reform and victims of trafficking.

 Cyntoia’s journey was a roller coaster ride that included a documentary about her life, a profound encounter with God, an unlikely romance, and, eventually, a commuted sentence by Tennessee Governor Bill Haslam.
 She received unprecedented national and international support from social media advocates, pastors, and celebrities and was released from prison in Nashville, TN on August 7, 2019.

 Her memoir, Free Cyntoia: My Search for Redemption in the American Prison System (Atria Books, October, 2019), written while in prison, documents her early years and the 15 years she was incarcerated, and takes readers on a coming-of-age spiritual journey.
-Set against the shocking backdrop of a life behind bars and the injustice of sentencing sex-trafficked juveniles as adults, Cyntoia struggled to overcome a legacy of family addiction and a lifetime of being ostracized and abandoned by society.
+Set against the shocking backdrop of a life behind bars and the injustice of sentencing sex-trafficked juveniles as adults, Cyntoia struggled to overcome a legacy of birth-family addiction and a lifetime of being ostracized and abandoned by society.
 Of her time in prison, Cyntoia says, “I was just a teenager when I was sent to live behind a razor wire fence.
 My entire coming of age was within the walls of the Tennessee Prison for Women.”

 Cyntoia hopes her story will not only inspire others but also shine a light on the injustice that people still face on a daily basis, especially the injustice to women and children in American prisons.
 She, with her husband, Jaime, is the founder of the Foundation for Justice, Freedom and Mercy.
 As a thought leader for legislative and societal reform, Cyntoia is available to speak to a wide variety of organizations.